Chalarangelo/30-seconds-of-code/blog_posts/javascript-arrow-function-event-listeners.md

 });
 ```

-In the example above, we use `NodeList.prototype.forEach()` to iterate over the nodes matching a given selector and `EventTarget.addEventListener()` with a regular function as the callback for the `'click'` event to swap between an active and inactive state for the clicked element.
-As we are using a regular function, the `this` context inside the callback will be bound to the element on which the event was fired.
+In the example above, we use `NodeList.prototype.forEach()` to iterate over matching nodes and `EventTarget.addEventListener()` with a regular function as the callback for the `'click'` event to swap between an active and inactive state for the clicked element.
+We are using a regular function, so the `this` context inside the callback will be bound to the event target.

 ### Arrow functions as callbacks